-Although you're going to see this mentioned several time Ke throughout this issue, I nonetheless feel the need to once again va thank all the organisers of the Charity Ball.
-Through their han er work and effort, we managed to raise slightly over \$2800 dol la lars for the Kitchener-Waterloo Hospital's Emergency Ward. was an extremely enjoyable night, and I hope to see this even again next year.
+Although you're going to see this mentioned several times throughout this issue, I nonetheless feel the need to once again thank all the organisers of the Charity Ball.
+Through their hard work and effort, we managed to raise slightly over \$2800 dollars for the Kitchener-Waterloo Hospital's Emergency Ward.
+It was an extremely enjoyable night, and I hope to see this event again next year.